 Most policies also include Personal Injury Protection (PIP).
 This coverage pays for your medical bills and certain other expenses (like lost wages), no matter who caused the accident.
 But PIP only goes so far—if your injuries are serious or your bills are higher than your PIP limit, you may need to take legal action.

-When and Why You Might Sue After a Car Accident
+When You Might Need to Sue After a Car Accident

 You might decide to sue after a car accident for a few different reasons: